CUSP-NYU/Fall-2024-Public-Data-Challenge/README.md

 ### Eligibility

-The Fall 2024 Public Data Challenge is open to students in CUSP’s M.S. in Applied Urban Science and Informatics program.
+The Fall 2024 Public Data Challenge is open to currently enrolled students at NYU, with priority given to students in CUSP’s M.S. in Applied Urban Science and Informatics program.
+Advance registration via [Eventbrite](https://www.eventbrite.com/e/fall-2024-cusp-public-data-challenge-tickets-1027971128317?aff=oddtdtcreator) is required for all student participants, so we can organize groups and arrange catering for the event.

 ### Key Dates

-Wednesday, October 16 at noon<br>
+Thursday, October 17 at 9am
-Deadline for students to submit questions in advance to our partnering sponsors via this Google Form.
-Answers will be published on the Public Data Challenge Repository on Github as they are made available, no later than Saturday, October 19 before the challenge.
+Deadline for students to submit their project preferences and questions in advance to our partnering sponsors via this [Google Form](https://docs.google.com/forms/d/e/1FAIpQLSc-mY99Ay7cwGoYBxinZ67NaqY7Nwr6jVIsob-s63QHZFP-kw/viewform).
+Answers will be published on the Public Data Challenge Repository on Github as they are made available, no later than Saturday, October 19.

 Saturday, October 19<br>
 Date of the Fall 2024 Public Data Challenge at 370 Jay Street in the 12th Floor Seminar Room, from 11:00 AM to 6:00 PM.
 Lunch and snacks will be provided for all participants.